Monday, October 8, 2018

 CB: Martin Škrtel (Slovakia)

 Martin Škrtel was probably most famous Slovak defender after the breakup of Czechoslovakia.
 He was named Slovak Footballer of the Year four times.
 He played for Trenčín and Zenit Saint Petersburg, before joining Liverpool in 2008 where he spent 8 and half years.
 He joined Fenerbahçe in 2016.
-Capped over 90 times.
-He went to both WC Finals in 2010 and Euro 2016.
+He was capped 104 times for Slovakia between 2004 and 2019.
+He went to both World Cup Finals in 2010 and Euro 2016.

 CB: Sami Hyypia (Finland)

-Hypia was probably one of the most successful Finish players playing outside his home country.
+Hyypia was probably one of the most successful Finish players playing outside his home country.
 He was best remembered for his 10 seasons with Liverpool.
 He was at one point their captain.
 He was voted 38th as the greatest ever players for Liverpool by their fans.
 He was voted 19th as the greatest Foreign Player ever in the Premier League.
 He also had a successful career with Williem II in Holland.
+He was capped 105 times for Finland between 1992 and 2010.

 CB: Daniel Agger (Denmark)

-Daniel Agger earned over 60 caps and played for Denmark at the 2010 FIFA World Cup and UEFA Euro 2012.
-He most notably played for Liverpool, where he was a UEFA Champions' league runner-up.
+Daniel Agger earned 75 caps for Denmark between 2005 and 2016.
+He played for them at the 2010 FIFA World Cup and UEFA Euro 2012.
 He was named as the Danish Player of the Year in 2007 and 2012.
-He started his career with Brøndby and returned there in 2014.
+He started his career with Brøndby in 2004, but he left for Liverpool in 2006.
+He returned to his mother club in 2014.
+He most notably played for Liverpool, where he was a UEFA Champions' league runner-up in 2007.
+His only major triphy was the League Cup.

 LB: John Arne Riise (Norway)